glycerine/spin_paxos/README.md

 use case, and thus strongly argues for Raft.
 In order to minimize dependencies, I don't want an external configuration service.
-Everything is going to contend on the state of the configuration, so livelocking on that would be bad.
+Everything is going to contend on the state of the larger cluster's configuration, so livelocking on that would be bad.

 Note that a limitation is that the Raft protocol only allows the addition of a single node